 Colombian Spanish – Essential Reading – If you’re also after a Spanish textbook that isn’t too hideous to carry, I love the Collins 3-in-1 Grammar, Verbs and Vocabulary.

 All study and no exploration can make for a dull trip – and, let’s face it, you don’t want all your Facebook photos to be of the inside of a classroom.

-If you only manage one side-trip from Medellin while you’re taking language classes, make it El Peñon a big rock you can climb up to get views of the nearby lake and Guatape a gloriously colourful Colombian town (El Peñon and Guatape are 10 minutes apart by taxi).
+If you only manage one side trip from Medellin while you’re taking language classes, make it to El Peñon a big rock you can climb up to get views of the nearby lake and Guatape a gloriously colourful Colombian town (El Peñon and Guatape are 10 minutes apart by taxi).

 5. Medellin is very well-connected (transport-wise)

 Not only does Medellin have a great metro system that will take you around the city (don’t miss the stadium complete with free gym at the “Estadio” metro stop), Medellin has great buses and flight options that can connect you with most of the country.

 Travel tip: it can often be as cheap (or nearly as cheap) to fly within Colombia compared to taking the bus.

 6. Medellin is the City of Eternal Spring

 As much as I loved Cartagena, it fried my brain and when you’re so hot you can barely remember how to brush your hair (or beard for you guys), the chance of you being able to concentrate well enough to learn a language is fairly low.

 Around 5,000 feet above the sea, Medellin’s mountain location makes for perfectly sunny and warm days followed by comfortably cool nights.
 Known as the City of Eternal Spring, Medellin has the perfect climate for study.